 There are no guarantees that you will lose weight with any method, including surgery.
 Successful weight loss is possible only with complete cooperation and commitment to behavioral change and medical follow-up.
 This requires a lifelong commitment to a healthy lifestyle – one that includes counseling, support groups, fitness and nutrition programs for achieving successful weight loss goals.

 As with any surgery, there are a number of risks involved with weight loss surgery.
 Like any abdominal operation, this is a major procedure.
 The body sometimes responds adversely to operations, especially in the obese patient.
 Known complications include heart attack, stroke, wound infection, internal bleeding, gallstone formation, bowel leakage, hernias, injury to the spleen, serious infections, ulcers, strictures and malnutrition.

 You should research and consult with your doctor to discuss which type of procedure is appropriate for you.
 It is important to discuss with your surgeon the specific risks for someone with your conditions and undergoing your specific procedure.

 Yes.
 There have been people who have died as a direct result of having weight loss surgery.
 This is unusual, but there is the risk of this happening.

 A psychological evaluation is helpful in determining which patients might not be mentally and emotionally capable of handling these operations.
 In addition, most insurance companies require an evaluation prior to being considered for bariatric surgery.
-Even if your insurance company does not require an evaluation, the Surgical Weight Loss Center at DeKalb Medical does.
+Even if your insurance company does not require an evaluation, the Comprehensive Weight Loss Center at Emory Decatur Hospital does.